Recreation on state-owned land

 Special Stewardship Lands are also part of the Department’s portfolio.
 Over 11,000 acres have been set aside for protection of scenic, natural resource, cultural, educational and recreational values

 The Department offers short- and long-term authorizations for a wide variety of uses on state-owned land.
-All real property transactions are handled out of the agency’s Eastern Region Office in Bend.
+All real property transactions are handled out of the Bend Field Office.

 These are required for long-term or permanent structures of uses placed on state-owned land.
 Types of uses include roadways, telephone, gas, cable and electric utility line crossings, water supply pipelines, ditches, sewer outfalls, railroads and storage of material.
 These require a one-time compensation to the Department at the time of issuance of the easement.

 All state-owned lands and mineral rights under the Department’s jurisdiction are available for prospecting, with few exceptions.
-Please contact the Eastern Region Office if you are interested in:
+Please contact the Bend Field Office if you are interested in:

 - exploring for mineral deposits.